 With a strong surge in demand from new millennium consumers, the Indian innerwear industry has seen several new entrants, including foreign players, who have entered either directly or in collaboration with local players.

-Indian consumers are gravitating toward branded products as social media influence grows alongside western influence.
+Indian consumers are gravitating toward branded products as social media influence grows alongside Western influence.
 Jockey has all of the ingredients for long-term sustainable growth, thanks to its wide product availability and brand recall.

 Page Industries, founded in 1994, was the first to introduce premium innerwear in India, giving it a competitive advantage.
-Back then, the innerwear market was dominated by a few large traditional players and several unorganized/small/unbranded players all focusing on basic utility products that failed to make an impression on new millennium consumers.
+Back then, the innerwear market was dominated by a few large traditional players and several unorganized/small/unbranded players all focusing on basic utility products that failed to make an impression on new-millennium consumers.

 Page Industries successfully positioned Jockey as an aspirational brand through a unique offering and marketing.
 The early advantage resulted in rapid market share growth.
-Despite being in the premium category, it is labelled as “affordable.”
+Despite being in the premium category, it is labeled as “affordable.”

 Page Industries has several moats that keep it competitive in a rapidly changing industry.
 Factors such as

 strong in-house manufacturing,

 and focused investment in supply chain and technology

 Keeps it ahead of competitors like Van Heusen, U.S. Polo, Hanes, etc.

 Despite the presence of multiple small-to-large local brands such as Rupa, Lux, Dollar, and Amul, as well as a number of unbranded small players in the Indian innerwear industry, Page has managed to achieve healthy profit growth over the long term (revenue and PAT CAGRs of 18% and 19%, respectively, over FY13-22).